2003 Atlantic hurricane season: Hurricane Fabian

-On August 25, a tropical wave emerged off the coast of Africa, and two days later developed enough organized convection to develop into Tropical Depression Ten.
+On August 25, a tropical wave exited the west coast of Africa, and two days later developed enough organized convection to become Tropical Depression Ten approximately 420 mi west of the Cabo Verde Islands.
 Tracking through warm waters and low vertical shear, the depression was named Tropical Storm Fabian on August 28.
-On August 30, the storm intensified into a hurricane, and it quickly strengthened to attain major hurricane status late that day; on September 1 Fabian reached its peak intensity of 145 mph.
-The hurricane turned to the north and gradually weakened before passing 14 mi west of Bermuda on September 5 with winds of 120 mph.
-The cyclone accelerated northeastward into an environment of unfavorable conditions, becoming an extratropical cyclone on September 8; two days later it merged with another extratropical storm between southern Greenland and Iceland.
+On August 30, the storm intensified into a hurricane, and it quickly strengthened to attain major hurricane status late that day.
+Fabian reached maximum sustained winds of 145 mph (230 km/h) on September 1, a Category 4 hurricane.
+The hurricane turned to the north and gradually weakened, although its barometric pressure fell to 939 mbar early on September 4.
+Fabian then passed about 15 mi west of Bermuda late on the next day with winds of 120 mph.
+The cyclone accelerated northeastward into an environment of unfavorable conditions, becoming extratropical on September 8 roughly 805 mi east-northeast of Cape Race, Newfoundland.
+Two days later, the remnants of Fabian merged with another extratropical storm between southern Greenland and Iceland.

+Waves generated by Fabian slightly damaged some boats in Antigua and Barbuda, while Puerto Rico reported eroded beaches and part of a construction site being carried away, inflicting about $30,000 in damage.
+One person drowned at the beach of Isla Verde.
+In the Dominican Republic, several families evacuated from Nagua after rough seas flooded some homes.
 Strong waves caused extensive damage to the Bermuda coastline, destroying 10 nests of the endangered Bermuda petrel.
 The storm surge from the hurricane stranded one vehicle with three police officers and another with a resident on the causeway between St. George's Parish and St. David's Island, later washing both vehicles into Castle Harbour; all four were killed.
 Strong winds left about 25,000 people without power on the island, and also caused severe damage to vegetation.
-The strong winds damaged or destroyed the roofs of numerous buildings on Bermuda, Damage on the island totaled $300 million (2003 USD).
+The strong winds damaged or destroyed the roofs of numerous buildings on Bermuda, Damage on the island totaled $300 million.
 Elsewhere, strong waves from the hurricane killed a surfer in North Carolina and caused three deaths off of Newfoundland when a fishing vessel sank.